A Bit of History:

 - 6 cloves garlic peeled

 - Add all ingredients to a blender and pulse until desired consistency is obtained.
 Taste and add additional chili peppers if desired.
+Store in the refrigerator.

 - Serve as a topping for baguettes, crostini, grains, pasta, and cucumber slices.